Key Dates

 ACCAN's Community Consultation GuidepdfCommunity Consultation Guide5.36 MB

-ACCAN has launched the 2nd Edition of the Community Consultation Guide, in time for Round 2 of the Federal Government's Mobile Black Spot Programme.
+ACCAN has launched the 2nd Edition of the Community Consultation Guide.
 The Guide is designed to help communities address issues with mobile coverage in their areas.

 Mobile coverage is a key issue for consumers, particularly those in regional, rural and remote Australia.
 Achieving improvements in mobile coverage is a priority focus of ACCAN's work.
 The Mobile Black Spot Programme will deliver improvements to mobile coverage, but the demand for these improvements will far outstrip supply.